 Sabbatical and Other Leaves

-This page lists those faculty who were granted either a Sabbatical Leave or a Fulbright Scholar Leave during the current academic year.
+This page lists those faculty who were most recently granted either a Sabbatical Leave or a Fulbright Scholar Leave.

 The objective of a sabbatical leave is to increase the faculty member's value to the College and thereby improve and enrich its programs.
 Sabbatical leaves are for the purposes of planned travel, study, formal education, research, writing, or other experience of professional value; they are not regarded as a reward for service nor as a vacation or rest period occurring automatically at stated intervals.

 The following faculty have been granted a sabbatical leave during the 2023-24 academic year.